enrich your dog’s life

 Scatter feeding dogs creates opportunities for calm sniffing since it is all about slowing down.

-For dogs who ‘loose their minds’ as soon as they get outside, it’s also a way to create some focus and structure.
+For dogs who ‘lose their minds’ as soon as they get outside, it’s also a way to create some focus and structure.
 Organised fun, if you will.

 The more you scatter feed, the more settled into the activity your dog can become.

-Please note, if you have a nervous dog, this may not be appropriate.
+Please note that if you have a nervous dog, this may not be appropriate.
 Let them eat their food where they feel safe and focus on building their overall confidence levels.

 Step 1: Scatter feeding the garden.